-- Be aware of how a privacy covering could impact energy costs during the summer months.
+- Energy Costs: Be aware of how a privacy covering could impact energy costs during the summer months.
 If a glass door is in full view of the sun during the summer months, adding a black privacy screen could lead to an increase in temperature by absorbing UV rays.
-In turn, this can lead to a substantial increase in air conditioning costs at a home.
+In turn, this can lead to a substantial increase in air conditioning costs at home.

-- If working on a budget, consider adhesive privacy screens for a glass door.
+- Budget: If working on a budget, consider adhesive privacy screens for a glass door.
 Similar to window tinting in vehicles, this material comes in a plastic sheet that can be affixed to the outer layer of glass at a home.

-- When working with window tint materials, be aware that it’s essential to make sure that the glass is completely clean before applying a privacy tint.
+- Tint Materials: When working with window tint materials, be aware that it’s essential to make sure that the glass is completely clean before applying a privacy tint.
 If there is any dirt or other debris on the glass door, the tint material will not affix properly to the glass.

-- After applying a privacy tint, use a credit card or other flat-edged object to push bubbles towards the edge of the surface.
+- Privacy Tint: After applying a privacy tint, use a credit card or other flat-edged object to push bubbles towards the edge of the surface.
 Once at the edge of the surface, the bubbles will dissipate, and you’ll be left with a smooth tinted surface.